19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Augury.md

 | Range    | Self                                                |
 | Domains  | [Water](../../Spell%20Domains/Water.md)          |

-You interpret the supernatural, attempting to glean the inscrutable tides of fate.
+You interpret the supernatural, attempting to glean the inscrutable tides of *Fate*.
 You can ask the GM one question about your plans or a specific future event.
 The GM can only answer with either "Weal" or "Woe".
 This spell can only be cast once per **session**.

 ---
 *Upcast: At 4th level, you can ask one yes or no question.
 The GM answers truthfully.*